sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 From the previous section we know that a commit holds information about the snapshot.
 Snapshot is a view of the directory content at a `commit`.
 The goal of taking a snapshot is because we want to see all the changes to directory content after the parent commit.
-We would also like to see who changed it, when they changed it, and why changed it at a later point of time.
+We would also like to see who changed it, when they changed it, and why they changed it at a later point of time.

 So to achieve this: think of a commit as a structure that holds (snapshot + parent commits + metadata: author, date and message).
 We'll call this a **commit object**.